 UW Google Apps offers the following through the Google Apps for Education program:

-UW Google Email: Ad-free email with over 25 GB of storage, with continued use of your @u.washington.edu or @uw.edu email address
+UW Google Email: Ad-free email with 30 GB of storage, and continued use of your @u.washington.edu or @uw.edu email address

 Google Calendar: Schedule meetings, create events, and share calendars